Pintool Regions

 Details

-The following will describe the behavior for single-threaded applications.
-An additional paragraph will be describing multi-threaded applications.
+The following information describes the behavior of single-threaded applications.
+An additional paragraph describes multithreaded applications.

 Examples: